-Xbox Live is your gaming network, but it’s everyone else’s too.
+The Xbox community is yours, but it’s everyone else’s too.
 We encourage showing off what makes you unique and awesome, but it’s not cool to post something that keeps others from having positive experiences.
 We aspire to a community where gaming can be enjoyed by all.
 Problematic content just gets in the way.
 If you’re looking for a place on the internet to be overly edgy or get that rise out of people, Xbox isn’t the place for you.

 Make stuff that’s suitable for all audiences

-People from all over the world play on Xbox Live, and we understand that people from different backgrounds have diverse perspectives about mature and adult topics.
-But because Xbox Live must be friendly and accessible to everyone, this isn't the appropriate place for sexual content.
-Keep your posts and messages suitable for all audiences to help keep this a welcoming place for all.
+People from all over the world play with Xbox, and we understand that people from different backgrounds have diverse perspectives about mature and adult topics.
+But because the Xbox community must be friendly and accessible to everyone, this isn't the appropriate place for sexual content.
+Keep your public posts and messages suitable for all ages and audiences.